NBISweden/workshop-r/Exercises/Vectors.md

 -   How to create vectors in an interactive R session.
 -   How one can use R functions to determine the structure and mode of an vector.
 -   What basic operators you can find in R
--   Howto subset vector using both indexes and operators.
+-   How to subset vector using both indexes and operators.
 -   Try some of the built-in functions in R.

 ## Data types<a id="orgheadline1"></a>